hazzelnut/scrumdinger/README.md

 ## Progress

-### September 1, 2022 - Updating App Data & Managing State and
+### September 1, 2022 - Updating App Data & Managing State and Life cycle Events

 Two new features!
 - Create a new scrum meeting